 The rankings offer some keen insights to market shifts:

-Being a boutique is beautiful.
 Look at this list.
 Several boutique firms are closing some serious transaction volume, particularly when you consider the limited number of brokers associated with these firms – their production is impressive.

 Focus pays.
 Massimo Members would be ranked #20 on this list.
 OK, this point is self-serving – but I am proud of our members (coaching clients).
 In 2016, they closed over $8.3 Billion in transaction volume.
 It is also worth noting that our members make up a much smaller group of brokers than those firms with a comparable transaction volume.